 Types of Elevation View Drawings

 We’ve covered the basics of what an elevation view is, but we haven’t yet broken into the detailed types of elevation view drawings.
 There’s more than one.
-In fact, there are three key types of elevation planning:
+There are three key types of elevation planning:

 The standard elevation is the basic elevation view we have already described.
 It shows a single facade of a structure.
 In other words, you get a 2D view of one side of your design.
-For example, if you have an elevation view of the front of a home, you will see essentially what the future homeowner will see when pulling into the driveway.
+For example, if you have an elevation view of the front of a home, in the elevation drawings you will see essentially what the future homeowner will see when pulling into the driveway.

 Combined with elevations for the remaining sides of the structure, you get a full-fledged 2D view of the 3D structure.